Sun, Sand, Sea: What to Do in Seaside, Florida

 The water was the perfect temperature for wave bobbing, although the waves aren’t really great for surfing.
 I saw some guys attempting it, but they didn’t have much luck.
 It is the Gulf Coast, after all.
 If you’re into architecture, like me, you can walk along the beach.
 Every boardwalk has a unique wooden pavilion, designed by a different architect.
 So you get a great view whether you’re looking at the water, the shore, or the many bikini-clad bodies strewn along the sand.

 I’m not being obscene.
 That’s the name of a juice bar in Seaside that sells coconuts, among other things.
 I’d never drunk out of a coconut before, but Cait and I were looking for something to do before hitting the beach again after lunch, and it struck our fancy.
 Best decision we’ve ever made.

-Not only does Raw and Juicy sell coconuts to drink, they will also fill that coconut with prosecco or saki plus a flavoring of your choice.
+Not only does Raw and Juicy sell coconuts to drink, they will also fill that coconut with Prosecco or sake plus a flavoring of your choice.
 We of course went with the alcoholic option.
 While he was boozing up our coconuts (we had to sip out 1/3 cup of the coconut water already inside) the owner told us how he’d stumbled upon this ingenious business plan.
 About a year ago, he got a batch of coconuts that were too green to sell.
 The water inside was still bitter.
-In an attempt to salvage the batch, he started experimenting, eventually hitting on the perfect ratios.
+In an attempt to salvage the batch, he started experimenting with adding alcohol, eventually hitting on the perfect ratio.
 Now, he sells more boozy coconuts than anything else in the shop.

 I can see why, too.
-The combination of prosecco and sweet coconut water was spot on.
+The combination of Prosecco and sweet coconut water was spot on.
 It felt cool and refreshing, but also nourishing.
 Coconut water is crazy good for you after all.
-Plus there’s added thrill of drinking out of a coconut, which made me feel very tropical.
+Plus there’s the added thrill of drinking out of a coconut, which made me feel very tropical.